The Masked Singer Brasil season 1

-The first season of The Masked Singer Brasil premiered on August 10, 2021 on TV Globo.
-On October 19, 2021 during the season finale episode, singer Priscilla Alcantara as "Unicórnio" won the competition and took home the grand prize of R$100.000.
+The first season of The Masked Singer Brasil premiered on August 10, 2021, on TV Globo.
+On October 19, 2021, during the season finale episode, singer Priscilla Alcantara as "Unicórnio" won the competition and took home the grand prize of R$100.000.
 Actor Nicolas Prattes as "Monstro" finished as runner-up, while actress Cris Vianna as "Arara" and actress Jéssica Ellen as "Gata Espelhada" came in third and fourth place, respectively.

-In October 2021, TV Globo renewed the show for a second season which was set to premiere in January 2022.
+In October 2021, TV Globo renewed the show for a second season which premiered in January 2022.

 Production

-Filming for the season occurred from July 23 to August 19, 2021 at WTC Events Center in São Paulo.
+Filming for the season occurred from July 23 to August 19, 2021, at WTC Events Center in São Paulo.

 Hosts and panelists

 Singer Ivete Sangalo serves as host, while Camila de Lucas serves as a backstage interviewer.
 The panelists consists of actor Rodrigo Lombardi, actress Taís Araújo, singer Simone Mendes and comedian Eduardo Sterblitch.